srmfx/Zicroram/README.md

     $ man zicroram

-## ABOUT THIS SHAREWARE VERSION
+## ABOUT ZICRORAM SHAREWARE VERSION
 The use of the shareware version here available is limited to 15GB of RAM.
-You can keep using this program indefinitely, by simply removing programs and freeing up space.
-Full version features no limitations, however full version isn't yet available to public use.
+The user can keep using this program indefinitely, until they reach the specified data size restrictions, which can be simply removed by excluding any data that has been added while by using the --remove command.
+Full version features no limitations, however full version won't be available to public use for free.

-The shareware limitation is only imposed on the tool(zicroram) side; which means no limitation is ever set on the Linux Operating System nor on the TMPFS/RAMFS Kernel Modules and none of it's configuration files.
+The shareware limitation is imposed on zicroram's side only; this means no limitation is ever set on the Linux Operating System nor it's configuration files and none of the TMPFS/RAMFS Kernel Modules settings.

+The restriction is hard-coded within the program only, for limitting only how much the user can access the program's utility and not to completely restrict user access to the functions given by linux.

 ## CURRENT LIMITATIONS